trickyrat/leetcode-c/README.md

-# Welcome to Leetcodec
+# Welcome to leetcode-c

 ## Introduction

-The solutions of Leetcode problems with C.
+The LeetCode solution implemented in C.

 ## Getting Started